Virginia Law Enforcement Professional Standards Commission

-The George Mason University Department of Police and Public Safety is professionally accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
+The George Mason University Department of Police and Public Safety is professionally accredited by the Virginia Law Enforcement Professional Standards Commission (VLEPSC).
 Members of the GMU Police Force are state certified police officers empowered to enforce all state and local laws on all George Mason campuses, with the authority to make arrests and carry firearms.
 They are trained in emergency first aid, criminal law, criminal investigation, defensive tactics, crime prevention, use of firearms, sexual assault victim counseling, crisis intervention, crowd control, and enforcement of traffic regulations.
 A comprehensive background investigation is completed on all police personnel.

 University Police maintains a close working relationship with the Virginia State Police and the police departments of the City of Fairfax, Arlington, Fairfax County and Prince William County.
 As a participant in the National Crime Information Center and the Virginia Crime Information Network, University Police shares information with other police agencies nationwide.
 Through its membership in a wide network of other regional, state, and international law enforcement organizations, it can exchange information used in investigating crimes and learn new crime prevention techniques.
 Each month, University Police activities and intelligence data are reported to the Virginia State Police for inclusion in crime statistics published by the Federal Bureau of Investigation.

 Available 24 hours a day year-round, University Police officers are responsible for maintaining order and public safety.
 University Police officers regularly patrol the streets, parking lots, and grounds of the campus.
 In addition to motor and foot patrols, officers from the Community Outreach Patrol use bicycles to monitor the grounds, particularly those areas not readily accessible by patrol car.
 The bicycle patrol enhances communication between officers and persons on campus and enhances response time.